Introduction to Marketing

 Continuous exposure to advertising and personal selling leads many people to link marketing and selling, or to think that marketing activities start once goods and services have been produced.
 While marketing certainly includes selling and advertising, it encompasses much more.

-Marketing also involves analyzing consumer needs, securing information needed to design and produce goods or services that match buyer expectations and creating and maintaining relationships with customers and suppliers.
+Marketing also involves analyzing consumer needs, buyer behaviour, securing information needed to design and produce goods or services that match buyer expectations and creating and maintaining relationships with customers and suppliers.
 The following table summarizes the key differences between marketing and selling concepts.

 Table Selling Vs. Marketing